03.08.2020 – 16:36

 Josip Heit and GSB Gold Standard Banking Corporation AG fully welcome this consultation process of the German government and look forward to a period of sustainable regulation within this financial sector.

-Original content of: GSB Gold Standard Banking Corporation AG, transmitted by news aktuell
+Original content of: GSB Gold Standard Corporate, transmitted by news aktuell